 Individuals may identify other training in which they wish to participate and can request that the practice pay in whole or in part for this training and for support in completing the training.
 Each request will be considered on its merits.
 If the training is essential to the requirements of the employee’s job, the practice may agree to provide support, subject to the above conditions of participation and fees.
 Where training is identified by the employee but is not regarded by the practice as essential to the requirements of the employee’s job, the practice may, at its discretion, contribute towards fees or allow time off for the course, but is under no obligation to do so.
 All requests for non-essential training will be considered on an individual basis.

 Those who are registered with the General Dental Council (GDC) are required to undertake continuing professional development (CPD).
-Complying with CPD requirements is a personal responsibility; non-compliance may lead to suspension or removal from the GDC register.
-An employee who is suspended or removed from the GDC register may be subject to disciplinary action.
+While the practice aims to monitor training and to provide all necessary training to team members, compliance with CPD requirements is a personal responsibility; non-compliance may lead to suspension or removal from the GDC register.
+An employee who is suspended or removed from the GDC register will be required to cease working in their registered role immediately and may be subject to disciplinary action.

-- Dentists: 250 hours of CPD every five years, of which at least 75 must be verifiable CPD and up to 175 general CPD.
+- Dentists: 100 hours of verifiable CPD per five-year cycle (formerly 250 hours of CPD every five years, of which at least 75 had to be verifiable and up to 175 “general”).

-- DCPs (hygienists, therapists, nurses): 150 hours of CPD every five years, of which at least 50 must be verifiable CPD and up to 100 general CPD.
+- Dental Nurses: 50 hours of verifiable CPD per five-year cycle (formerly 150 hours of CPD every five years, of which at least 50 had to be verifiable and up to 100 “general”).

-Recommended core subjects are: medical emergencies (at least 10 hours per CPD cycle), radiography and radiation protection (at least 5 hours) and disinfection and decontamination (at least 5 hours).
+There are “highly recommended” topics in which registrants are expected to carry out a minimum amount of training in each cycle: medical emergencies (at least 10 hours per CPD cycle), radiography and radiation protection (at least 5 hours – only for those who undertake radiography) and disinfection and decontamination (at least 5 hours).

-GDC registrants should also undertake CPD in legal and ethical issues, handling complaints and improving early detection of oral cancer.
+GDC registrants should also undertake CPD in legal and ethical issues, handling complaints, improving early detection of oral cancer, safeguarding children and young people and safeguarding vulnerable adults.
 While the GDC recommends study in each of these areas during each CPD cycle, it does not specify a minimum number of hours’ study.

 Registrants must submit an annual statement of their CPD to the GDC.